Towards capacity building of local actors working on child protection - Joint project Central African Republic and Republic of the Congo

 Improve the protection and reintegration of children in situation of vulnerability through awareness-raising sessions and the strengthening of public actors’ and associations’ intervention capacities.

-- Funding: French Development Agency / Europe Aid / UNICEF
+- Funding: French Development Agency / European Union / UNICEF

 - Number of beneficiaries: Two networks of partner organizations, 1,000 people including public actors in connection with vulnerable children in Bangui, Brazzaville and Pointe Noire, 2,000 street children, 500 incarcerated juveniles and 800 juveniles in a situation of social breakdown.